Hooks

 This decision is final and cannot be changed for a pool once it is registered, as each pool's hook configuration is stored in the Vault and set at pool registration time.
 During pool registration, the Vault calls into the Hooks contract and retrievesopen in new window the HookFlags.

-Hooks & reentrancy
+Hooks and reentrancy

-How Pools & Hooks Are Connected
+How Pools and Hooks Are Connected

 When a new pool is registered a hook contract address can be passed to "link" the pool and the hook (use the zero address if there is no hook).
 This configuration is immutable and cannot change after the pool is registered.